CrunchyData/postgres-operator/docs/content/tutorial/connect-cluster.md

 You do not need to worry about most of these Services, as they are used to help manage the overall health of your Postgres cluster.
 For the purposes of connecting to your database, the Service of interest is called `hippo-primary`.
 Thanks to PGO, you do not need to even worry about that, as that information is captured within a Secret!

 When your Postgres cluster is initialized, PGO will bootstrap a database and Postgres user that your application can access.
-This information is stored in a Secret suffixed with `pguser`, following the pattern `<clusterName>-pguser`.
-For our `hippo` cluster, this Secret is called `hippo-pguser`.
+This information is stored in a Secret named with the pattern `<clusterName>-pguser-<userName>`.
+For our `hippo` cluster, this Secret is called `hippo-pguser-hippo`.
 This Secret contains the information you need to connect your application to your Postgres database:

 - `user`: The name of the user account.
 - `password`: The password for the user account.